poissonconsulting/mcmcderive/README.md

 ### Extras

-To facilitate the translation of model code into R code the `mcmcderive` package also provides the R equivalent to common model functions such as `pow()`, `phi()` and `log() <-`.
+To facilitate the translation of model code into R code the `extras` package provides the R equivalent to common model functions such as `pow()`, `phi()` and `log() <-`.

 ## Contribution